‘Absolute cinema’: Posts of protestors storming Bangladesh parliament, PM’s house flood social media

 This came after the military announced that Sheikh Hasina had resigned as the prime minister and fled the country amid a widespread anti-government agitation.

-Social media platforms on Monday were flooded by posts showing protestors in Bangladesh storm the parliament building and the prime minister’s official residence, reflecting jubilation among some in the country.
+Social media platforms on Monday were flooded by posts showing protestors in Bangladesh storm the parliament building and the prime minister’s official residence, reflecting jubilation among some groups in the country.

 This came after the country’s Army chief announced that Sheikh Hasina had resigned as the prime minister and fled the country amid widespread anti-government protests.
 Hasina left the country along with her younger sister, Sheikh Rehana.
 It was not immediately clear where they were headed.